Award Winning Accommodation Experience in between Albany and Denmark WA

 There was a small 50 year old weekender cottage on the property where we lived for the first 2 years whilst we renovated the cottage and built our own home.
 After finally moving into our home, we opened Cape Howe Cottages in 1998 with just the original weekender (The Snug).
 We progressed to build "Cakes n Ale Cottage" opening this in December 2001 and finished our third cottage "Kings Den" in December 2003.
 A slow but steady development as time and money permitted.
 Although we designed our cottages, we engaged a local builder in Albany to do the really hard work with us lending a helping hand when needed and finishing off fitting out, painting and decorating.
 We were thrilled when our builder won 2 Master Builders Association Awards for "Cakes n Ale in 2001" - Best framed construction under $200,000 and Best Carpentry in the Great Southern.
 We were even more thrilled when our terrific builder succeeded in winning 3 more Master Builders Awards for Kings Den in 2004 - The Construction Excellence Award for a Predominantly Timber Construction, an award for the most Innovative Use of Building Products and the Excellence in Tourism Project Award.
 Needless to say we can highly recommend our builder - Russell Schlager.

-We have expanded even further to include Keepers Lodge in 2006 and The Wardroom in 2007 again meticulously built by Russell.
+We have expanded even further The Wardroom in 2007 again meticulously built by Russell.
 In 2015 we completed our latest building (Salt Box) - a 3 bedroom/ 2 bathroom cottage - modular in design, built off site and trucked in to minimise the noise and impact on our other guests.